 - But with that said….for the price point of this product and the time, it takes to install (about 2.5 hours, again, because of all the cuts I was making) you really can’t beat this product.
 Especially if you’re on a budget.
 I’d recommend it to anyone who just had one wall with few outlets or cuts to make, or for people in rentals.

-Here's a few before and afters.
-Loving how my DIY Roller shade looks in the photos 🙂
+Here are a few before and afters.
+Loving how my DIY Roller shade looks in the photos.

 Total cost for project: $0.
 I received this product as compensation for my review, (it’s part of how I make money from this website) but if I were to purchase Smart Tiles the cost would have been around $300.
 Definitely more economical (and less of a headache) than a full-on tile install.